-Total Oils 0.8-1.5 mL/100g
+Total Oils: 0.8-1.5 mL/100g

 Cascade is considered by a lot of craft beer fans as the quintessential American hop.
 It was the first-ever hop to come out of the USDA hop breeding program.
 Plus, it is one of the most used hops in loads of west coast IPAs and American pale ales.

 This would never do, beer costs were high, supplies were limited, and there wasn’t enough variety coming in to create excellent beers!
-Cascade was created by allowing a cross between Russian Serebrianker and English Fuggle to wind pollinate with an unknown male variety.
-This created a new hop variety that showed a lot of promise, it had good resistance to downy mildew and another plus, it was very similar to a German aroma hop called Hallertauer Mittlefrueh.
+Cascade was created by allowing a cross between Russian Serebrianker and English Fuggles to wind pollinate with an unknown male variety.
+This created a new hop variety that showed a lot of promise, with good resistance to downy mildew and similarities to a German aroma hop called Hallertauer Mittlefrueh.

-However, getting American breweries to use Cascade was not easy, to begin with.
+Getting American breweries to use Cascade was not easy, to begin with.
 The bigger breweries almost poked fun at the new hop at first, until Sierra Nevada helped popularise the hop in their classic West Coast Pale Ale.